emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `8`

-  Size of the pool of MQTT clients that will publish messages to the remote broker.<br/>
+  Size of the pool of MQTT clients that will publish messages to the remote broker.<br />
 Each MQTT client will be assigned 'clientid' of the form '${clientid_prefix}:${bridge_name}:egress:${node}:${n}' where 'n' is the number of a client inside the pool.